 What's the Backstory Behind Ellis Island?

-Ellis Island served as the nation's biggest and busiest immigration station between 1892 and 1924, and before its ultimate closure in 1954, more than 12 million immigrants arriving to the U.S. by ship from around the globe were processed here, as their first stop on their way to a new life in America.
+Ellis Island served as the nation's biggest and busiest immigration station between 1892 and 1924, and before its ultimate closure in 1954, more than 12 million immigrants arriving at the U.S. by ship from around the globe were processed here, as their first stop on their way to a new life in America.
 It is estimated that 40 percent of the nation's population today can trace their ancestry back through Ellis Island.
 The island became part of Statue of Liberty national park in 1965, and the main building and processing center was opened as a museum, after 30 years of abandonment, in 1990.

-Where is Ellis Island Located?
+Where Is Ellis Island Located?

 Ellis Island, at 27.5 acres, sits at the mouth of the Hudson River in New York Harbor.